weng-lab/ldr/README.md

 ```
 docker run \
     --volume /path/to/annotations:/input \
-    --volume /path/to/output:/output \
-    docker.pkg.github.com/weng-lab/ldr/ldr:latest \
+    ghcr.io/weng-lab/ldr/ldr:latest \
     python3 -m ldr.h2 \
         --ld-scores /input \
         --ld-prefix annotations \
-        --summary-statistics summary-stats.txt > /output/partitioned-heritability.txt
+        --summary-statistics summary-stats.txt > partitioned-heritability.txt
 ```

-This will perform partitioned heritability computations on the summary statistics in `summary-stats.txt` given the annotations computed above, and will write results to `/path/to/output/partitioned-heritability.txt` outside the Docker image.
+This will perform partitioned heritability computations on the summary statistics in `summary-stats.txt` given the annotations computed above, and will write results to `partitioned-heritability.txt` outside the Docker image.
 The summary statistics must be in the format described in the [partitioned heritability tutorial](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability).
 ## For developers
 Contributions to the code are welcome via pull request.
 First clone this repo:
 ```